Commit Check¶

 The branch should follow Conventional Branch.
 See https://conventional-branch.github.io/

-Suggest: Use <type>/<description> with allowed types or ignore_authors in config branch section to bypass
+Suggest: Use <type>/<description> with allowed types or add branch name to allow_branch_names in config, or use ignore_authors in config branch section to bypass

 More examples see example documentation.